Yes, we do and we review applications as we receive them.

 We recognise that there may have been circumstances beyond your control that have impacted your academic performance.
 You’ll have the opportunity to inform us of any mitigating circumstances when completing the application form.

-The Firm is currently recruiting trainees for its March and September 2025 intakes.
-Therefore, any non-law graduates recruited this year, who have not completed the Graduate Diploma In Law (GDL), will be required to undertake the University of Law’s Post-Graduate Diploma in Law (PGDL), followed by the SQE 1 and 2 Preparation Courses and Examinations prior to commencing their 2025 Qualifying Work Experience (QWE)/training contract.
+Non-law graduates who have not completed the Graduate Diploma In Law (GDL), will be required to undertake BPP’s Post-Graduate Diploma in Law (PGDL), followed by the SQE 1 and 2 Preparation Courses and Examinations prior to commencing their Qualifying Work Experience (QWE)/training contract.
 Any law graduates including those who have completed the GDL will qualify through the LPC route, although we expect most trainees will complete the SQE by 2025.

 Any trainee wanting to qualify as a solicitor with the Firm will be required to complete their QWE through its two-year training contract.
 As before, trainees will continue to be supervised by a Group Training Supervisor and the QWE will be authorised by the Firm’s Training Principals.